anilk-anusha/workAroundExplorer/README.md

 ## General Info

- The main purpose of this project is to understand implementing modules using ES6 syntax in JavaScript.
+ The main purpose of this project is to understand how to implement modules using ES6 syntax in JavaScript.

 ## To-do List

-- [ ] Render the radio buttons using the salaryData module
+- [x] Render the radio buttons using the salaryData module
-- [ ] Create the workAroundModule
+- [x] Create the workAroundModule
-- [ ] Calculate and render the data when the user input changes
+- [x] Calculate and render the data when the user input changes
-- [ ] Properly format a number
+- [x] Properly format a number

 ## Technologies